rahel-webdeveloper/taskly-documentation/README.md

 Building **Taskly** taught me to:

 - **Creating and structuring an AI driven app from scratch📝**

----

 - **Integrate AI** advice with AI Advisor API via Puter.js
-- **Manage state** effectively with Nano Stores.
+- **Manage status** effectively with Nano Stores.
 - **Route** seamlessly using Navigo.
 - **Visualize data** via Chart.js (bar, doughnut, line, pie).
 - **Polish UX** with Notyf toasts and a custom SVG timer.

-## 🤌 What Was Intreste For Me:
+## 🤌 What Was Intresting For Me:

-For the fisrt time managing an AI assistant base on your own thoughts through code
+For the first time managing an AI assistant base on your own thoughts through code

 ```js
 export const systemMsg = {